XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

 green-78c68dfbb5-mcvch   2/2     Running   3          28m   10.1.0.26   docker-desktop   <none>           <none>
 ```

-In the output, you can see that each Pod - configured to run a **single** container - is now running **two** containers (indicated by '2/2').
-Let's investigate what happened...
+In the output, you can see that each pod - configured to run a **single** container - is now running **two** containers (indicated by '2/2').
+Let's investigate what happened.

-> Note that the name of your Pod will be different from what is displayed here.
+> Note that the names of your pods will be different from what is displayed here.

-Get the `yaml` definition of your Pod by running this command, replacing the name of the Pod with the output of the previous command:
+Get the `yaml` definition of one of the pods by running this command, replacing the name of the pod with the output of the previous command:

 ```
  kubectl get pod blue-6d5c8869bb-4zxtd -o yaml | grep image